Top

 Each of these options will be discussed below.

 Contact us at (602) 610-0338 to learn more about our Phoenix pediatric sedation dentistry services.
-Our team can answer any questions you may have.
+Our team can answer any questions you may have about sedation dentistry in Phoenix.

-Nitrous oxide (also known as, laughing gas or nitrous) is a safe and effective sedative agent that helps to calm children down by relieving their anxiety, and can also increase their pain threshold making certain parts of the dental experience (e.g., dental injection) more comfortable.
-Nitrous oxide can also improve communication between the dentist and child, and help to relieve a gag reflex (if present).
+Nitrous oxide (also known as laughing gas or nitrous) is a safe and effective sedative agent that helps to calm children down by relieving their anxiety and can also increase their pain threshold, making certain parts of the dental experience (e.g., dental injection) more comfortable.
+Nitrous oxide can also improve communication between the dentist and the child and help to relieve a gag reflex (if present).

-Nitrous oxide is delivered through a fitted mask that is placed over the child’s nose.
-The child then breathes the gases – oxygen and nitrous oxide – through their nose, which then quickly takes effect.
-Towards the end of the procedure, the dentist will have your child breath oxygen for a few minutes to help eliminate any residual nitrous oxide from your child’s body.
+Nitrous oxide is delivered through a fitted mask placed over the child’s nose.
+The child then breathes the gases – oxygen and nitrous oxide – through their nose, which quickly takes effect.
+Towards the end of the procedure, the dentist will have your child breathe oxygen for a few minutes to help eliminate any residual nitrous oxide from their body.

 Nitrous oxide is very safe and is used by pediatric dentists on a daily basis.
 It has a rapid onset, can be reversed, can be titrated (dosage can be adjusted), and is well tolerated by children.
 In addition, your child is fully awake and can respond to commands or questions as well.

-The short answer is no. Every child is different, and has different dental needs.
+The short answer is no. Every child is different and has different dental needs.
 Children who are very young, extremely anxious, or have nasal congestion may not be good candidates for nitrous oxide sedation (by itself).
-These children may need to complete their dental treatment via oral conscious sedation or general anesthesia pending on their dental needs.
+These children may need to complete their dental treatment via oral conscious sedation or general anesthesia depending on their dental needs.

 Oral conscious sedation is a technique that involves giving children specific types of medication(s) to reduce anxiety and/or fear and increase cooperation when performing dental treatment.
 These sedation medications help make children relaxed and drowsy, and, unlike general anesthesia, are not meant to make a child completely unconscious or unresponsive.

 Sedation is not a perfect solution for every child, so case selection is key.
-Children that are overweight or obese, have enlarged tonsils, are heavy snorers or who have underlying health issues (e.g., heart problems) are not good candidates due to safety issues that may potentially arise.
+Children that are overweight or obese, have enlarged tonsils, are heavy snorers, or who have underlying health issues (e.g., heart problems) are not good candidates due to safety issues that may potentially arise.
 Also, children who have a shy temperament are more likely to respond to the medications in an undesirable way, which decreases the chances of successfully completing the dental treatment in this way.
-Thus, case selection is key to increase the chances of success and to minimize the risk potential.
+Thus, case selection is key to increasing the chances of success and minimizing the risk potential.

 A variety of different medications are available and can be used when performing oral conscious sedation.
 Ultimately, it is up to the pediatric dentist to determine which medication(s) should be used.
 Typically, medications are chosen based on the amount of dental treatment that needs to be performed and the child’s level of anxiety.

-Sometimes dental treatment needs to be completed using general anesthesia on the following types of children: Very young children, children who are fearful and/or anxious, children with extensive dental needs, children who are unable or unwilling to cooperate, and on children with special needs.
+Sometimes dental treatment needs to be completed using general anesthesia on the following types of children: very young children, children who are fearful and/or anxious, children with extensive dental needs, children who are unable or unwilling to cooperate, and children with special needs.

 General anesthesia can be used in a safe and effective manner when done so by a well-trained anesthesiologist.
 The anesthesiologist will closely monitor your child throughout the procedure to help ensure that your child is safe.